mdmueller3/SoundLED/README.md

 # SoundLED

 Sound-Responsive LEDs controlled by an Arduino.
-Built in C with the use of the [FastLED library](https://github.com/FastLED/FastLED)
+Built in C++ with the use of the [FastLED library](https://github.com/FastLED/FastLED)

 There are two main ways to create sound-responsive LEDs.
 These are:
 * Control the lights directly from your sound-source